JoniJnm/amazing-time-picker/README.md

 ```
 import { BrowserModule } from '@angular/platform-browser';
 import { NgModule } from '@angular/core';
-import { AmazingTimePickerModule } from 'amazing-time-picker'; // this line you need
+import { AmazingTimePickerModule } from '@jonijnm/amazing-time-picker'; // this line you need
 import { AppComponent } from './app.component';

 @NgModule({